ZipCodeCore/BlueJ.NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
-When printed the balance is 0.
+	* When printed the balance is 0.

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
-		Allows you to buy a ticket no matter the amount you put in and you do not get change back
+		* Allows you to buy a ticket no matter the amount you put in and you do not get change back

 	* What happens if you insert too much money into the machine – do you receive any refund?
-		No - the money will balance out to zero.
+		* No - the money will balance out to zero.

 	* What happens if you do not insert enough and then try to print a ticket?
-		You still can purchase a ticket
+		* You still can purchase a ticket

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.
-The ticket machine is taking any integer and not comparing it to the set price, so the user cause insert any amount of money and still purchase a ticket but will not receive a refund.
+	* The ticket machine is taking an integer and not comparing it to the set price for the ticket, so the user can insert 		 any amount of money and still purchase a ticket but will not receive a refund.

 ### Exercise 2.5
 * Create another ticket machine for tickets of a different price.
 	* Buy a ticket from that machine.
-	* Does the printed ticket look different?
+	* Does the printed ticket look different
-	The price of the ticket displayed the sum of the different amount that I inserted.
+		* The price of the ticket displayed the sum of the different amount that I inserted.

 ### Exercise 2.6
 * Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part.

-public class Student {
+`public class Student {
 }
 public class LabClass {
-}
+}`

 ### Exercise 2.7
 Does it matter whether we write<br>